Get involved: send your pictures, video, news and views by texting KNEWS to 80360, or email

 News from Oakworth

-Monday: Oakworth Scouts meet in Holden Hall at 7pm.
-New members are always welcome.
+Monday: Oakworth Scouts meet in Holden Hall, from 7pm.
+New members welcome.

-Tuesday: Oakworth Police and Community Contact Point is open from 9-11am in Holden Hall, contact 647574 for further information or if you want to become a trained volunteer.
+Tuesday: Oakworth Police and Community Contact Point is open from 9-11am in Holden Hall.
+For further information, contact 647574.

 Karate classes at Oakworth School, juniors aged seven to 12, 6.15-7.15pm, £4; adults 7.30-9pm, £5.
 You would also need to pay £20 for and annual licence, contact Oliver Thornton on (01535) 210138 or Cindy Wallace on (01274) 519770.

-Coffee morning, Christ Church, with Fairtrade tea and coffee and biscuits, from 10-11.30am.
-This is followed by a short eucharist service at 11.30am for those who wish to stay and join in.
+Coffee morning, Christ Church, with Fairtrade tea, coffee and biscuits, from 10-11.30am, followed by a short eucharist service at 11.30am.

-Keighley Third Age Group (that’s for the over 50s) hold several group meetings in Oakworth Methodist Church lounge throughout each month, contact Joan Rye on (01535) 642136.
-Times and days are available on oakworthvillage. com.
+Keighley Third Age Goup (that’s for the over 50s) hold several group meetings in Oakworth Methodist Church lounge throughout each month.
+For further information , contact Joan Rye on (01535) 642136 or visit oakworthvillage.com.

 Oakworth playgroup meets from 9.15-11.40am at Oakworth Methodist Church on Monday, Wednesday, Thursday and Friday mornings every week during term time only.
 For further details, ring 07748 425182.